lmas/thesis/thesis.typ

 from each subsequence's distance to all _previous ones only_, in a backwards processing manner.
-Only having to process previous data results in the space complexity of $O(n)$ and the time complexity for the worst-cases would be $O(n log n)$, although _Lu_ claims that the effective time complexity would be better in 99% of the cases due to the algorithm being able to quit early.
+Only having to process previous data results in the space complexity of $O(n)$ and with the time complexity, for the worst-case, of $O(n log n)$.
+Although _Lu_ claims that the effective time complexity could be better in 99% of the cases due to the algorithm being able to quit early.

 @examplepattern shows an example of a time series based on simulated sensor data from a milling machine.